nsergey82/ranges-couroutines/README.md

             .map(helper::mark_divisibles<3, int>);
 rng.subscribe([&vec](unsigned v){ vec.push_back(v);}, [](){});
 ```
-Here we subscribe a lambda with a vector bound to it be reference and `push_back` each value we get from the producer.
+Here we subscribe a lambda with a vector bound to it by reference and `push_back` each value we get from the producer.
 Note the difference between `push` and `pull` models.
 With ranges we are actively iterating to get the values.
 With rx we subscribe to values.
 With the latter we could easily create two subscribers, with ranges it would only be possible if either (a) the iterators are Forward, not just Input or (b) we allow for additional space to store a copy of the values.